p3lk7i/palabra/README.md

 - Keys and values are free-form, so users can adapt it to any domain.
 - The mini grammar can be remapped in line filter.
 - You can use multiple keys to access your values.
+- You can use FILTER concept to produce reports from your file content as filter wire query with file data.

 ## 3. Hierarchical and Structured
 - Each level number clearly indicates parent-child relationships.